Home | Bibliography | Site Search | Site Map

 Karol Wojtyła called language a mystery, related to "the inscrutable mystery of God himself".
 And indeed without language not only the words on this page, but also the ideas the words on this page express, including the idea of God, would not exist.
 "Discourse of reason" really is discourse (i.e. language).

-Work or Wander
+Work or Wandering

 "I think you might do something better with the time," she said, "than wasting it in asking riddles that have no answers."
 (Alice in Wonderland vii)

-The question returns to the distinction between "meaning of the world" (nature philosophy) and "no small matter, but how to live" (life philosophy).
+The question returns to the distinction between "meaning of the world" (Nature-philosophy) and "no small matter, but how to live" (Life-philosophy).
 As Socrates and the Greeks looked at things (and also, although very differently, Albert Schweitzer did), even if we cannot explain either the "that-ness" nor ethically account for the "how-ness" of existence, we can know how we should live our life -- and that knowledge is the criterion by which to decide what is and what isn't wasting time.

 A question must have an answer?